 Address: 1020 S Broadway, Minot, ND 58701, United States

-Scandinavian Heritage Park is a unique park in Minot’s Upper Brooklyn district in North Dakota and is open to the public.
+Scandinavian Heritage Park is a unique park in Minot’s Upper Brooklyn district in North Dakota.
+This heritage center was created by the Scandinavian Heritage Association, an organization founded in 1989 to honor Nordic culture and is open to the public.

-If you are interested in uncovering fun and engaging outdoor leisure, this park is the ideal destination to blow off some steam.
+If you are interested in uncovering Scandinavian facts, and enjoying fun and engaging outdoor leisure, this North Dakota heritage center is the ideal destination to blow off some steam.

-The park’s unique attractions included the Gol Stave Church Museum, a Finnish sauna, and a Danish windmill.
+The park’s unique attractions include the stunning replica Gol Stave Church Museum, a Finnish sauna, and a Danish windmill.

-Other attractions include a Norwegian log house about 240 years old and a copy of stabbur, a Swedish Dala horse about 27 feet tall.
+Other tourist attractions in this interpretive center include a Norwegian log house about 240 years old and a copy of Stabbur, a giant, red and beautifully decorated Swedish Dala horse about 27 feet tall.

-For those looking for a taste of Northern Europe, outdoor activities, a mini getaway holiday with the family, the park also has a picnic shelter, hiking trails, and gift stores where they can pick up themed gifts.
+For those looking for a taste of Northern Europe, outdoor activities, a mini getaway holiday with the family, the park also has a picnic shelter, hiking trails, and a gift shop where they can pick up themed gifts.

 See Related: Best Cabin Rentals in Lake Superior